bdastur/notes/aws/readmev2_1.md

 * A group of instances that are each placed on distinct underlying hardware.
 * Are recomended for apps that have a small number of critical instances that should be kept separate from each other.
+* Have a limitation of maximum of 7 running instances per AZ.

 **Partitioned placement group**
 * Amazon EC2 divides each group into logical segments called partitions.